TaaS (TAAS) Price Tops $0.84 on Top Exchanges

-TaaS (CURRENCY:TAAS) traded 18.7% lower against the US dollar during the 1-day period ending at 23:00 PM E.T. on May 9th.
-One TaaS coin can currently be bought for about $0.84 or 0.00008035 BTC on popular exchanges.
-In the last seven days, TaaS has traded down 5.2% against the US dollar.
-TaaS has a market capitalization of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last day.
+TaaS (CURRENCY:TAAS) traded down 18.7% against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on May 13th.
+TaaS has a market cap of $6.81 million and approximately $758.00 worth of TaaS was traded on exchanges in the last 24 hours.
+During the last week, TaaS has traded down 5.2% against the U.S. dollar.
+One TaaS coin can currently be purchased for about $0.84 or 0.00008035 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.